madrobot/bash-script-generator/README.md

 This will only accept `yes` or `no` for a value, otherwise, it defaults to disabling the Catch-All Method.

+## Script Autocompletion
+This script is equipped with an autocomplete helper method.
+Simply execute `<scriptname> generate-autocomplete` to generate an autocomplete script.
+This utilizes the `<scriptname> methods` method to get a list of all available methods/operations.

+### Sourcing the Autocomplete Script
+For the autocomplete to function, you will need to source it into your bash session, best place to do this is in you `~/.profile` by simply including `source path/to/autocomplete/script` and restarting your bash session.
+You may also include it in `/etc/profile` to provide it all users.

+*Notice: For autocompletion to operate properly, you mustn't start your method names with an underscore (`_`) as they're considered internal methods and will be omitted from method list*

 ## License and Disclaimer
 This software is provided as-is and no warranties or guaranties are provided by the author.
 Use at your own risk.
 Distributed under the GNU v3 Open Source License.